svalinn/DAGMC/doc/usersguide/get_install.rst

 PyNE
 =====
 PyNE is a Python-based nuclear materials data handling package.
 Integration of the DAGMC Toolkit with any physics package, e.g.
 FLUKA (FluDAG) or Geant4 (DAGSolid), now requires this library be installed.
-Directions for installing PyNE are :doc:`here ./install_pyne.html`.
+Directions for installing PyNE are `here http://pyne.io/install.html`.

 Post Install